 “Very truly I tell you, no one can see the kingdom of God unless they are born again.”
 “How can someone be born when they are old?”
 Nicodemus asked.
 “Surely they cannot enter a second time into their mother’s womb to be born!”
 Jesus answered, “Very truly I tell you, no one can enter the kingdom of God unless they are born of water and the Spirit.
 [This is baptism which is explicitly likened to resurrection (Rom 6:4).]
 Flesh gives birth to flesh, but the Spirit gives birth to spirit.
 You should not be surprised at my saying, ‘You must be born again.’
 The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
 So it is with everyone born of the Spirit.”
 (Jn 3:3-8.)

-The fact that repentance through faith in Christ is BOTH likened to “resurrection” (Eph 2:1-6, Col 2:12-13) and being “born again” (Jn 3:3-8) implies that the resurrection quite literally is the act of being born again in the most literal sense of the word (whether in heaven, Paradise or on earth).
+Perhaps the fact that repentance through faith in Christ is BOTH likened to “resurrection” (Eph 2:1-6, Col 2:12-13) and being “born again” (Jn 3:3-8) implies that the resurrection quite literally is the act of being born again in the most literal sense of the word (whether in heaven, Paradise or on earth)?

 Throughout the Bible “seed” is often used to refer to semen (Genesis 38:9) and consequently human descendants (Gn 3:15; 22:17-18; 1 Ch 16:13; Ps 89:4).
 People are often symbolized as various plants (Jg 9:7-15; Ps 37:2; 72:6; 90; 92:7; 102:11; 103:15; 129:5-6; Is 5; 56:3; Jer 11:14-17; Dan 4:20-22).
 God is said to plant his people and even uproot them (Jer 42:10; 45:4).
 Perhaps not surprisingly this agrarian language is also employed in the resurrection.
 In 1 Cor 15:35-44 the dead are likened to a seed that dies in the ground before given a new body, the plant it becomes.
 Of course, the dead bodies of millions of the previously departed did not rise out of the ground in and around A.D.
 70. I believe that the resurrection is a taking on of new flesh and a new body with a new life (on earth, Paradise or heaven) but the dead do not and did not rise out of the earth.
 This is because, I believe, this notion of the dead rising out of the earth is not literal, rather it is another plant metaphor.
 The dead are like seeds that die (1 Cor 15:36) and rise out of the earth in a new body like a plant (1 Cor 15:42).